Data-Express-Chain/Data-Express-Chain.github.io/README.md

 ## Overview

 Nowadays, it is difficult for individual users to effectively ensure the authenticity and trustworthiness of their provided data.
-To address this issue, we have developed a SaaS service - Data Express Chain.
-It is focusing on the portability of personal data in Fintech area.
-Users proactively initiate personal data transmission by fetching the data by themselves.
-Afterwards, Data Express Chain incorporates blockchain technology to realize trustworthy data verification and further ensure the authenticity and reliability of data.
-This process allows users to become key participants in the process of data exchange - and it further grants the rights of personal data information to single individuals, aiming to build a basic infrastructure for cross-industry, cross-scenario, and distributed data transmission.
+To address this issue, we developed Data Express Chain, focusing on the portability of personal data in Fintech area.
+Users proactively and independently initiate personal data transfer process, including fetching and authorizing data to 3rd party all by themselves.
+Afterwards, Data Express Chain incorporates blockchain technology to realize trustworthy and tamper-proof data verification.
+This process ensures the authenticity and reliability of data transfer among multiple organizations, and it aims to build a basic infrastructure for secure and trusted personal data exchange.

 ## Data Source